 15. Indoor Treasure Hunting

 You really don’t need to set up a treasure hunt for this one!
 Simply give clues to one of your child’s toys and let them get it for you.

 What a fun way to make children move around without complaining!

 16. Hula Hoop

-Hula-hoop is an excellent brain break that gets your child moving!
+Hula-hoop is an excellent activity for kids that gets them moving happily!
 From simply moving it around their waists to moving it up and down their body, the possibilities are endless.

 Have a singing sensation at home?
-Try karaoke for a brain break.
-Simply choose from plenty of options available online.
-I think we should put some video link here
+Try karaoke for a virtual brain break.
+Simply choose from plenty of free options available online.

 18. Balance Walk